Merri/settlers2/WLD.md

 - Short titles: UI width and height are used to determine whether map can be loaded or not.
 - Player faces have no effect.

+### Return to the Roots
+- **How does it handle map titles?**
+- Player faces are not used.
+- Harbors are always supported.
+- Ignores a lot of the header: for example you can put anything in the passable areas block and the map will still work.

+RttR may in future add support for new file features after footer, thus staying technically compatible with The Settlers II file loader.